sass/sass/spec/at-rules/extend.md

       > selector.
 The new complex selectors in `selector` generated from
       > `domestic`'s extensions don't count as "original", and may be optimized
       > away.

+      If none of the selectors in `selector-lists` match any elements, add nothing to `new-selectors`.

+      > This may occur if `selector-lists` contains placeholder selectors that
+      > haven't been extended.

     * For every extension `extension` whose extender appears in `rule`'s
       selector: